Savory Bread Pudding with Chicken and Goat Cheese

 1 tsp Sea Salt

 Cut leftover bread into 3/4 inch cubes and allow to dry out.
-Preheat oven to 350 F. Fry chicken until almost done but not fully cooked, remove from heat and cube.
+Preheat oven to 350˚ F (177˚ C).
+Fry chicken until almost done but not fully cooked, remove from heat and cube.
 In a large bowl add eggs, cream, broth, and salt, then beat until combined.
 Add bread, chicken, and goat cheese crumbles to liquid and stir gently until all is coated and soaked.
-Turn out mixture into a large soufflé dish and put in oven for about 40 minutes until top is browned and crispy.
+Turn out mixture into a large soufflé or casserole dish and bake for about 40 minutes until top is browned and crispy.